cocos3d/cocos3d/README.md

 1. The cocos3d framework works with [cocos2d](http://www.cocos2d-iphone.org).
 Before installing
 cocos3d, you must [download](http://www.cocos2d-iphone.org/download) and install cocos2d.<br/><br/>

-	The same cocos3d distribution can be used with either `cocos2d 2.x` or `cocos2d 1.x`.
+	The same cocos3d distribution can be used with either `cocos2d 2.1` or `cocos2d 1.1`.
-	Link to `cocos2d 2.x` to make use of the more advanced shader-based programmable-pipeline available with OpenGL ES 2.0 (iOS) or OpenGL (OSX).
-Or link to `cocos2d 1.x` to use the simpler configurable fixed-pipeline of OpenGL ES 1.1 (iOS) or OpenGL (OSX), and avoid the need to write GLSL shaders.
+	Link to `cocos2d 2.1` to make use of the more advanced shader-based programmable-pipeline available with OpenGL ES 2.0 (iOS) or OpenGL (OSX).
+Or link to `cocos2d 1.1` to use the simpler configurable fixed-pipeline of OpenGL ES 1.1 (iOS), and avoid the need to write GLSL shaders.

 2. Download the latest [stable cocos3d release](http://cocos3d.org), or clone the [cocos3d github repository](http://github.com/cocos3d/cocos3d).